Online ABSN Programs in North Carolina: Inside Top Schools

 East Carolina University (ECU)

 East Carolina University’s (ECU) Accelerated Second-Degree Bachelor of Science in Nursing (ABSN) Program is a solid option for students looking to study full time and on-campus.
-This program is designed for folks who already have a bachelor’s degree in another field.
+This program is designed for individuals who already have a bachelor’s degree in another field.

-The program is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the North Carolina Board of Nursing.
 While it’s not online, the hands-on experience and intensive coursework prepare you for the NCLEX-RN exam and a variety of nursing roles.
 Simulation-based learning activities are part of the curriculum in order to enhance students’ practical nursing skills.
-Clinical placements provide hands-on experience in hospitals, clinics, and other healthcare settings within a 60-mile radius of ECU’s Greenville campus.

 Duration: 12 months